Symplectic quantization II: dynamics of space-time quantum fluctuations and the cosmological constant: Symplectic quantization

 with

-It can be easily checked that $\mK[{\bf g},\dot{{\bf g}}]$, according to its definition given in Eq.~(\ref{eq:kin-lagrange}), behaves as a scalar under the action of diffeomorphisms. $S[{\bf g}]$ is the Einstein-Hilbert action.
+where we have introduced the dimensionless supermetric tensor $\mathcal{G}^{\mu\nu,\alpha\beta}[{\bf g}(x,\tau)]=G^{\mu\nu,\alpha\beta}[{\bf g}(x,\tau)]/C$.
+Due to the properties of the supermetric the expression in Eq.~(\ref{eq:kin-lagrange}) clearly behaves as a scalar under the action of diffeomorphisms. $S[{\bf g}]$ is the Einstein-Hilbert action.
 In particular $S[{\bf g}]$ is the \emph{original} Einstein-Hilbert action for a Lorentzian space-time, not the Euclidean version of the action.
 In fact, as explained in full detail in~\cite{GL2020}, symplectic quantization allows one to define the probability of configurations directly in a space-time with Minkowskian signature, with no need to consider a Wick rotation to the Euclidean theory.
 For dimensional reasons we have introduced the constant $\hat{\kappa}_g$ with dimensions $[\hat{\kappa}_g]=L$.
-If we regard the generalized action $\mA[{\bf g},\dot{{\bf g}}]$ as \emph{pseudo}-Hamiltonian which generates the evolution in proper time $\tau$, in Eq.~(\ref{eq:pseudo-H}) the Einstein-Hilbert action $S[{\bf g}] $ clearly plays in the role of a potential term, since it contains no proper time derivative terms.
-In order to dissipate any possible doubt, let us stress that proper time $\tau$ is a parameter, a sort of \emph{internal} degree of freedom of the metric field, so that the kinetic term $\mK[{\bf g},\dot{{\bf g}}]$ has to be a scalar under the action of diffeomorphisms in $3+1$ dimensions, \emph{not} in $3+2$ dimensions.
+If we regard the generalized action $\mA[{\bf g},\dot{{\bf g}}]$ as \emph{pseudo}-Hamiltonian which generates the evolution in \ggcol{intrinsic} time $\tau$, in Eq.~(\ref{eq:pseudo-H}) the Einstein-Hilbert action $S[{\bf g}] $ clearly plays in the role of a potential term, since it contains no \ggcol{intrinsic} time derivative terms.
+In order to dissipate any possible doubt, let us stress that \ggcol{intrinsic} time $\tau$ is a parameter, a sort of \emph{internal} degree of freedom of the metric field, so that the kinetic term $\mK[{\bf g},\dot{{\bf g}}]$ has to be a scalar under the action of diffeomorphisms in $3+1$ dimensions, \emph{not} in $3+2$ dimensions.
 We are not adding extra-dimensions to space-time.
 In order to introduce Hamilton equations it is convenient to rewrite $\mK[{\bf g},\dot{{\bf g}}]$ in terms of the conjugated momentum

 We thus have

 or, what is equivalent,